To fly domestically within the U.S., there are 16 forms of acceptable ID you can use to fly.

 TSA will accept expired driver’s licenses or state-issued ID a year after expiration.”

-How to Fly If You Don’t Have an Acceptable Form of ID
+You Might Still Be Able to Fly if You Don’t Have an Acceptable Form of ID

 If you don’t have an acceptable form of ID, this doesn’t necessarily that you won’t be able to fly.